tonyb486/law-scripts/README.md

 `usage: depo2html.py  [ASCII Deposition File] [HTML Output File]`

 This is a (somewhat sloppy) script that attempts to reformat an ASCII deposition file into a more easily readable HTML file.
 It's just a quick and dirty set of regular expressions, so your mileage may vary, but I find it much easier to read in this format than the original formatting.
+I plan to completely rewrite this at some point/

 Dependencies: Python (3.x).